MarcusHoltz/marcusholtz.github.io/_posts/2025-06-30-complete-immich-docker-setup-guide-configuration.md

 #### CR2JPEG - Step 4: Try CR2intoJPEG out

-You can just run the script in Linux, it will do as detailed above, but you will need to specifiy the input and output directories.
+You can just run the script in Linux, it will do as detailed above, but you will need to specify the input and output directories.

 ```bash